redhat-cne/spec/event_spec.md

 #### Consumer

-A "consumer" receives the event and acts upon it.
+A `consumer` receives the event and acts upon it.
 It uses the context and data to execute some logic, which might lead to the occurrence of new events.
-In Cloud Native Events consumer is a sidecar.
+In Cloud Native Events `consumer` is a sidecar.

 #### intermediary/sidecar